freesurfer-rge/slothpu/docs/overview.md

 sorts of trickery would be required to make a working computer that way.
-Such trickery would run against the 'teachable' goal I had, particularly since modern machine do not work that way at all.
+Such trickery would run against the 'teachable' goal I had, particularly since modern machines do not work that way at all.
 A practical load/store architecture will need to embed three register choices into its instructions (two for input operands and one for the output).
-If all registers are equal (i.e. no implicit 'accumulator' register for the output), then we need a minimum of four registers, so identifying three different registers takes 3x2-bits, or 6 bits of and 8-bit instruction.
+If all registers are equal (i.e. no implicit 'accumulator' register for the output etc.) we need a minimum of four registers, so identifying three different registers takes 3x2-bits, or 6 bits of an 8-bit instruction.
 Better to go with 16-bit instructions.

 I had hoped to avoid 16-bit addressing, but eventually came to the conclusion that 8-bit addressing wasn't going to work.
-With 8-bit addressing, only 256 memory locations can be identified, but if those locations are themselves 8-bits long, two are going to be required for each instruction, so total program length will be limited to *128 instructions at most*.
+With 8-bit addressing, only 256 memory locations can be identified, but if those locations are themselves 8-bits long, two are going to be required for each instruction.
+This means that total program length will be limited to *128 instructions at most*.
 Anything stored in memory (such as program output) will reduce the space available for the program instructions, so 8-bit addressing makes space *extremely* tight.
 One final push towards 16-bit addressing comes from I/O considerations.
-If this computer is to interact with users, then it needs some mechanism for that.
+If this computer is to interact with users, then it needs some mechanism for doing so.
 With 8-bit addressing, there wouldn't be space for memory-mapped I/O, so instead there would need to be special instructions in the processor for interacting with I/O units.